 These donuts are amazing, and you won't even miss that fried donut flavor when you try them.
 If you prefer a fried donut, check out this Gluten Free Jelly Donut recipe.

-No, there are several recipes for donuts that don't require them to be fried.
-My gluten free egg-free vanilla donuts recipe is baked instead of fried.
-That will save you lots of calories, and it's much less messy than frying food.
+No, there are several recipes for donuts that don’t require them to be fried.
+My gluten free no egg donuts recipe is baked instead of fried.
+That will save you lots of calories, and it’s much less messy than frying food.

-These donuts will last 1-2 days if they are stored in an airtight container.
-Keep in mind that homemade donuts always are best when you eat them the day they are made.
+These donuts will last 1-2 days if stored in an airtight container.
+Remember that homemade donuts are always best when eaten the day they are made.
 Just like store-bought donuts, they tend to age rather quickly.

-You will want to skip frosting or icing the donuts if you plan on freezing them.
-Toss the donuts in the fridge or set them on the counter when you're ready to eat them.
+If you plan on freezing the donuts, skip frosting or icing them.
+When you’re ready to eat them, toss them in the fridge or set them on the counter.
 Once they have defrosted, you can eat them.

 - This Gluten Free Vanilla Cake With Cream Cheese Frosting makes an incredible birthday cake.